bp43me/Pruitt_portfolio/Part2FinalProject.md

 I will use colors that are more intuitive for the map details (i.e. green for resolved and yellow for in-negotiations).

-Multiple interview sudjects were confused by the meaning of Water Stress as an indicator in the visualizations, so in my final version I will make sure this is clearly defined.
+Multiple interview subjects were confused by the meaning of Water Stress as an indicator in the visualizations, so in my final version I will make sure this is clearly defined.